GameServerManagers/LinuxGSM-Docs/linux/ftp-scp.md

-# ftp-scp

-## SFTP
+# SFTP

-SFTP is the transfer protocol included with SSH.
-Unlike FTP, it benefits from encryption.
-We can only advise to use SFTP.
-scp is the corresponding command that you can use to transfer files over SSH.
+SFTP (SSH File Transfer Protocol) is the transfer protocol to view and transfer files over SSH.
+SFTP works the same as FTP but is encrypted.

-Note : A good practice, is to use a secured encryption key.
-Otherwise, it'd be theorically possible sniff your network and decode your traffic.

-**Advantages**

-* Encrypted: less chances for your data to get stolen
+## SFTP Advantages

+* Encrypted
-* Nothing to install
+* Nothing extra to install (such as FTP server)
-* Works like any other than FTP server
+* Works like any other FTP server
-* Compatible with the populars Filezilla & WinSCP
+* Compatible with the popular clients such as Filezilla and WinSCP
-* You can login to users out of the box
+* You can login to any SSH accessable Linux user.

-**How to use SFTP**
+## How to use SFTP

-* Connect like any FTP except it's on your SSH port \(default 22\)
+* Connect like any FTP except it uses the port (default 22)
-* Use your username / password
+* Use your linux username / password
 * You might need to set protocol to SFTP in your FTP client.

 ## Bad practice to avoid

 ### By all means, you should never

-1. Connect to an FTP server as root unless there is a very good reason and you know what you're doing.
+1. Avoid Connecting to a server as root unless.
-2. Use FTP anymore.
-Prefer SFTP.
+2. Do not use FTP if SFTP is available.

 #### Root login to an FTP